Learning to summarize user information for personalized reinforcement learning from human feedback: Preference Learning Using Summarization: PLUS

-\textbf{Why update the reward model and the summarizer simultaneously?}: By allowing the summarizer and the reward model to co-adapt, the summarizer is able to learn to extract information most useful to improving the reward model's predictive accuracy.
-This is computationally efficient, because the summarizer is never generating summaries targeted towards an out-of-date version of the reward model.
-As the reward model for predicting user preferences is continuously updated, the RL rewards for training the summarizer become non-stationary.
-While different RL algorithms could be considered for learning an effective summarizer, we choose PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms}, as it performs well even under non-stationary rewards.
+\textbf{PPO training for handling non-stationarity.} As the reward model for predicting user preferences is continuously updated, the RL rewards for training the summarizer become non-stationary, as in a multi-agent RL (MARL) problem.
+Therefore, while different RL algorithms could be considered for learning an effective summarizer, we choose PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms}, as it is a state-of-the-art MARL algorithm and performs well even under non-stationary rewards~\citep{dewitt2020independentlearningneedstarcraft, yu2022surprisingeffectivenessppocooperative}.
+In addition to the summary-level rewards $R = \sum_{t=0}^H \gamma^t R_t$, we calculate token-level advantages using the generalized advantage estimator (GAE)~\citep{schulman2018highdimensionalcontinuouscontrolusing}: where $V_t$ are token-level value estimates by the PPO critic.
+Advantages are normalized across batches $\mathcal A_t^{\text{norm}}$, and the summarizer $\pi_\theta$ is optimized with clipping to avoid instability, leading to the PPO loss: The complete joint-training framework is illustrated in Alg.~\ref{algorithm}.

+\paragraph{Why \emph{learning} to summarize is important.} An untrained summarizer can lead to summaries that focus on past content rather than the general style of conversations the user prefers to have.
+Therefore, the obtained summaries may not provide predictive signal for the reward model.
+Alternatively, one could include all prior preference labels from the user as in-context learning (ICL) examples, and train the reward model conditioned on such examples (i.e., the full list of examples acting as the conditioning variable $z$).
+However, the large input space of ICL may make reward learning more difficult.
+This shows up in our empirical results, where ICL underperforms, especially when trying to generalize to new conversation topics.
+While in theory ICL can enable personalization, it may be sample-inefficient and computationally expensive to train and use for inference due to the increased context length.

+\paragraph{Implementation.} We finetuned different reward models (Qwen2.5-0.5B-Instruct, Qwen2.5-3B-Instruct, and Llama3.2-3B-Instruct) and summarizers (Qwen2.5-3B-Instruct or Llama3.2-3B-Instruct).
+We paired each reward model with a summarizer from the same model family.
+We used 2-4 x H200 GPUs for model finetuning.
+The co-adaptation pipeline in Alg.~\ref{algorithm} is built on top of PPO training framework from OpenRLHF~\citep{hu2024openrlhfeasytousescalablehighperformance}, and we also used the reward model training code from OpenRLHF.
+For other baselines, namely VPL, DPL, and BTL (for Pets), we used the implementations by ~\citet{poddar2024personalizingreinforcementlearninghuman}.
+More details are in Appendix \ref{appendix:training_details}.